 As we rode the cool glass elevator overlooking the lobby up to the newly-renovated room (the elevators were almost as cool as the ones at The Regent, Singapore), all I wanted was a glass of wine.
 I had a bottle of wine with me and hadn’t stayed in a hotel room without a wine opener and glassware (among other amenities I’ve taken for granted, obviously) in some time.

 Needless to say, there wasn’t a wine opener.
 But because we were a little bit hungry, I ordered a cheese pizza and a wine opener from in-room dining.

 Now that I look at the photo above, I’m not sure why they gave us ketchup, too.

 It took well over an hour for room service to arrive.
 When you have a hungry child and are told 30 minutes, that’s an eternity.
 In-room dining said that the hotel was extremely busy so I told them (after several phone calls) that’s fine but they should have managed our expectations accordingly.

 When it did arrive, I thought the packaging in a small pizza box was cute though I was still peeved when I sent out the Instagram photo above.

 For $100, I have never stayed in a room so nice.
 The beds were comfortable with crisp white linens and the WiFi worked well.
 In-room coffee is always a hit with me, though the bathroom location was a bit odd.
 I would also say the size of the room was above average.

 Noteworthy Breakfast Buffet

-We checked out after breakfast (I accidentally paid with my business card, hence my review now) and went to see my dad, who was far to ill to appreciate my 6-year-old’s company.
-He died four days later, but I’m really glad I brought her and that we spent the night at the Hilton nearby.
-That was seven month ago.
+We checked out after breakfast and went to see my dad, who was far too ill to appreciate my 6-year-old’s company.
+He died four days later, but I’m really glad I brought her and that we spent the night at this hotel.